simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-challenges-in-the-healthcare-industry/index.en.md

 Training employees on how to identify and respond to cyber threats is a critical component of a comprehensive cybersecurity strategy for healthcare organizations.
 Employees are often the first line of defense against cyber threats, and providing them with the knowledge and skills they need to recognize and respond to threats can help reduce the risk of data breaches and other cyber attacks.

 Training should cover a range of topics, including how to identify phishing emails, how to avoid downloading malware, and how to report suspicious activity.
-Additionally, training should be provided on an ongoing basis to ensure that employees stay up-to-date with the latest threats and best practices.
+Also, training should be provided on an ongoing basis to ensure that employees stay up-to-date with the latest threats and best practices.

 For example, healthcare organizations can provide regular cybersecurity training to employees, including simulated phishing attacks to help employees recognize and respond to these types of threats.
 Healthcare organizations can also provide training on how to handle sensitive patient data, including how to securely transfer and store data.